 - Lateral part – 1st dorsal interosseus

-The second metatarsal is the longest of the metatarsals with four articular facets at its base.
+The second metatarsal is the longest of the metatarsals and has four articular facets at its base.
 These articulate with the medial, intermediate and lateral cuneiforms as well as the third metatarsal.
 Occasionally there is a medial facet at the base, which articulates with the first metatarsal.
 Distally, it articulates with the 2nd proximal phalanx.

 - Medial shaft – 1st dorsal interosseus